That's not exactly, no, it's the exact opposite of that.

 There's no peace process possible here with that.

-It literally is totally Dead wrong.
+It literally is totally dead wrong.

-He's uh uh he's a trial lawyer from South Carolina.
+He's a trial lawyer from South Carolina.

-He's he's just good, and he doesn't take any guff, and he's not afraid of confronting these people just dead on.
+And he's not afraid of confronting these people just dead on.

 And I had some of these sound bites from yesterday.

-Here just to start, this is during a House Oversight government reform subcommittee hearing on the IRS response to Congressional Oversight, all of this stuff with the emails being lost and the servers being erased and the tapes not being backed up and the hard drives being scratched and all of this happy horse manure.
+All of this stuff with the emails being lost and the servers being erased and the tapes not being backed up and the hard drives being scratched and all of this happy horse manure.

 Trey Gowdy is questioning the IRS Commissioner John Coskinen.